 All welcome and admission is free but advance registration is requested for planning purposes.

 Current Research in the Musics of the Middle East and Central Asia

-Saeid Kordmafi (SOAS). Īqā‘: a Canon to Respect or Break?
-Rhythm-making strategies in composition and improvisation in the Arab Mashriq
+11.30 - 12.10 Saeid Kordmafi (SOAS, University of London). Īqā‘: a Canon to Respect or Break?
+Rhythm-making strategies in composition and improvisation in the classical music of the Arab Mashriq

-Owen Wright (SOAS).
+12.10 - 12.50 Owen Wright (SOAS, University of London).
 Metrical Intermezzo: Text-setting in the Ottoman vocal repertoire

-Zeynep Abbasoglu (Leiden University).
+2.30 - 3.10 Zeynep Abbasoglu (Koç University, Istanbul).
 Music Production in the 14th – 15th Century Jalayirid and Timurid Courts: The Life and Legacy of Abd al-Qadir Maraghi

-Rachel Beckles Wilson (RHUL).
+3.10 - 3.50 Rachel Beckles Willson (Royal Holloway, University of London).
 Extending a tradition and the challenge of ‘becoming minoritarian’